corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * Tundra (`pc_tundra`)
 * Gaia (`pc_gaia`)

-What this means to you is that this mod is incompatible with other mods that make chanegs to the above six (6) planet classes.
+What this means to you is that this mod is incompatible with other mods that make changes to the above six (6) planet classes.

 ## Changelog